 “Google Trends” is a web based service by Google Inc. that tracks the popularity of terms entered in its search engine.
 The site delivers readily available normalised real time data from the inception of the service (year 2004) as the frequencies of search terms (Nuti et al., 2014).
 The report can be generated by different geographical locations and timeframe.
 The system gives the data by normalizing the search count against the total search volume for a specific term in the specified region at the specified time (Gamma et al., 2016).
 Online search pattern data from Google Trends is already being used as a probable method as the real time surveillance of disease outbreaks (Carneiro and Mylonakis, 2009; Chu et al., 2025; Wang et al., 2024); crime prediction (Gamma et al., 2016); Issue Salience (Mellon, 2014) and also public interest in conservation (Mccallum and Bury, 2013; Phillips et al., 2022; Souza et al., 2021).

-With the introduction of mobile 4G internet services in India in 2012 and subsequent diffusion of network infrastructure, the usage of internet has grown rapidly in both urban and rural India.
 At the end of year 2024, as per the “Internet in India Report 2024," jointly published by the Internet and Mobile Association of India (IAMAI) and Kantar, India had a count of 397 million urban and 488 million rural internet users which is predicted to cross a total of 900 million in 2025.
 This rapid expansion of internet presents an opportunity to assess the public interest through aggregated digital data from online sources like Google.
 A person’s online search result relating to biodiversity (e.g. conservation or extinction) may indicate individual concern, interest and the percolation of awareness through News media or Government awareness programs.
 India, recognised as one of the 17 megadiverse countries, presents a unique opportunity to assess the evolving interests of the citizen of India regarding biodiversity and conservation topics throughout the decade.

 Previously, Google search pattern data relating to Biodiversity showed negative trend for search terms like- ‘Conservation’, ‘Biodiversity’, ‘Environment’, ‘Ecology’, ‘Extinction, ‘Habitat Fragmentation’ and ‘Wildlife’ from 2004 to 2009 for worldwide set (Mccallum and Bury, 2013).
 However, ‘Conservation’ showed positive trend when back-adjusted to show the trend in total volume of searches (Burivalova et al., 2018).
-It is commonly viewed by the conservationists that general interest in conservation is declining, possibly due to the fatigue from constant appeals and overwhelming number of biodiversity and conservation projects and the mammoth amount of financial and voluntary support it demands.
 Public support is important for biodiversity conservation, and any observed decline in public interest is of major concern as policy changes and NGO-led efforts depend heavily on it (Ladle et al., 2016; Sarkar, 2005).
 In this context, conservation culturomics which is the use of large-scale digital data to understand public interest (Ladle et al., 2016) has emerged as a promising approach for identifying future trend.
 However, such study is lacking in Indian context.
 The current study focuses on 20 search terms related to biodiversity and conservation using Google Trend data to gauge online interest in these topics over the past decade years in India and worldwide.
 It further explores the temporal variation to identify any trend that may have future implication for conservation efforts.